Drive (2019 film)

-Drive is a 2019 Indian Hindi-language action-heist film written, edited and directed by Tarun Mansukhani and produced by Hiroo Yash Johar, Karan Johar and Apoorva Mehta under Dharma Productions.
-Starring Sushant Singh Rajput, Jacqueline Fernandez, Vikramjeet Virk, Sapna Pabbi, Pankaj Tripathi and Boman Irani the story of the film revolves around the manhunt for an infamous 'King' for a robbery of 300 kilograms of gold.
-An undercover agent infiltrates a street racing gang who is chasing the King.
-The film was scheduled to release on 7 September 2018, but was pushed to 28 June 2019, ultimately to not see a theatrical release.
-It was released on Netflix on 1 November 2019 and marked Rajput's final film appearance before his death on 14 June 2020.
+Drive is a 2019 Indian Hindi-language heist action-thriller film written and directed by Tarun Mansukhani.
+It was produced by Hiroo Yash Johar, Karan Johar, and Apoorva Mehta.
+The film stars Sushant Singh Rajput, Jacqueline Fernandez, Vikramjeet Virk, Sapna Pabbi, Boman Irani, and Pankaj Tripathi.

+It was released on Netflix on 1 November 2019 and marked Rajput's final film appearance before his death.